cs161-staff/textbook/index.md

 _By Nikhil Sharma, Josh Hug, Jacky Liang, and Henry Zhu._

-_Edited by Regina Wang, Peyrin Kao._
+_Additional Contributions by Regina Wang, Peyrin Kao, Matei Gardea, and [Wesley Zheng](https://wkaiz.github.io)._

+_Special Thanks to the Ashley Chiu from CS 161._

 This is the textbook for [CS 188: Introduction to Artificial Intelligence](https://inst.eecs.berkeley.edu/~cs188/fa24/) at [UC Berkeley](https://eecs.berkeley.edu/).
 It provides an introduction to the full range of topics studied in artificial intelligence, with emphasis on the "core competences" of intelligent systems - problem solving, reasoning, decision making, and learning - and on the logical and probabilistic foundations of these activities.